schaars/simple-web-server/evaluation/README.md

 Acknowledgements
 ----------------

+We are grateful to [KrahnacK](https://github.com/KrahnacK) for the insightful comments that helped improve this document.
 The experiments presented in this document were carried out using the Grid’5000 experimental testbed, being developed under the INRIA ALADDIN development action with support from CNRS, RENATER and several Universities as well as other funding bodies (see https://www.grid5000.fr).